erroronline1/caro/readme.md

 [Content](#content)

 ### Files
-Admin, CEO, QMO and office can provide files for everyone to access.
+Defined authorized users can provide files for everyone to access.
 Also all users can contribute to the open sharepoint where files have a limited timespan and are deleted after a while by default.

-Both cloud storages equip the [tools STL-Viewer](#tools) with sources to display.
+Both cloud storages live equip the [tools STL-Viewer](#tools) with sources to display.

 This source can also be used to provide documents that are [unsuitable to be filled out digitally](#data-integrity) and have to be used by everyone, without permission to export too.